 Are there any side effects?

 This is why I feel it is important to marry meditation with psychotherapy.
-I personally enlisted the coaching of my friend Jay, who recently left a career in financial services to pursue her therapeutic passions.
-She explored the thought patterns around negative self-esteem and took a genuine and empathetic approach to ‘re-wiring’ these, in a manner similar to cognitive behavioural therapy.
+I personally enlisted the coaching of a friend’s recommendation: Jay, who recently left a career in financial services to pursue her therapeutic passions.
+She explored negative thought patterns and took a genuine and empathetic approach to ‘re-wiring’ these, in a manner similar to cognitive behavioural therapy.
 Simple recommendations around better sleep hygiene also went a long way – no laptops or phones at least an hour before bed and cutting caffeine after 12pm.

 The NIH advises prospective meditators to “ask about the training and experience of the meditation instructor…[they] are considering”, as with any practitioner.
 It should not be used to avoid facing ongoing problems – applying mindful practices here would be more useful.
 It is also not a replacement for conventional healthcare or a means of postponing seeking medical help.

 Meditation still has its critics and scientists such as Owen Flanagan phD dispute that the scientific claims have been overly exaggerated.
 Flanagan’s book Bodhisattva’s Brain: Buddhism Neutralised illustrates his view that the current literature does not support the idea that positive emotion can be strengthened in the same way that stroke victims can reclaim the use of their limbs.
 The mechanisms are still clouded but all figures are in agreement that further research is needed.

 Buddhism and Psychotherapy

 According to some sources, the four noble truths as preached by Buddha are that life is full of suffering (Duhkha), that there is a cause of this suffering (Duhkha-samudaya), it is possible to stop suffering (Duhkha-nirodha), and there is a way to extinguish suffering altogether (Duhkha-nirodha-marga or Nirvana).